vgno/coding-standards/objc/README.md

 # VG Objective-C Coding standards

 This style guide outlines the coding conventions of the iOS team at VG.
+The most important basis of all coding done in Objective-C on behalf of VG, should be that your code is written in a clear and consise manner, preserving readability and clarity first and foremost.

+## Goals

+Good coding standards are important in any development project, particularly when multiple developers are working on the same project.
+Having coding standards helps to ensure that the code is of high quality, has fewer bugs, and is easily maintained.

+## Golden Rule

+**Always imitate the existing coding standard in existing projects OR convert them.
+Do not mix!**

 ## Introduction